Who should start the process to get tested?

 Do the tests we have right now work?

 With any type of medical testing, there will always be a percentage of false positives and false negatives.
 As this novel strain of coronavirus is new, the technologies around testing are also new and will continue to improve in the days to come.
 We won’t know the details around accuracy until scientists have been able to review the data over a period of time.
 But even with flu tests, which have been around for a number of years, there is an average of a 30% false negative result.
 This does not make the test useless, but it does help remind people that testing is not the one quick fix solution.
 It is part of a larger strategy.
-This is one of the key reasons we are requiring individuals who come to this site to do so in partnership with a provider.
+This is one of the key reasons we are requiring individuals who utilize our testing resources to do so in partnership with a provider or nurse visit.
 As they navigate a negative or positive test, their provider will be able to educate them on how to treat whatever symptoms they may be feeling.

 Isn’t testing already available if someone needs it?